painting | performance | sonic collaborationspast projects |publications | about|contact & newsletter

 BIOGRAPHY

-In September 2025 she will begin an MA in Painting at the Royal College of Art supported by the Ali H. Alkazzi Scholarship Award.
-Her practice examines the physical and metaphorical relationships between sound and painting.
-She explores how this research can be applied within the context of contemporary painting and performance.
+Claire Zakiewicz is a British artist currently studying for an MA in Painting at the Royal College of Art, supported by the Ali H. Alkazzi Scholarship Award.
+Her practice investigates the physical and metaphorical relationships between sound and painting, exploring how these ideas be applied within contemporary painting and performance.
+Her essay “The Aesthetics of Failure” was published by Bloomsbury in The Aesthetics of Imperfection in Music and the Arts: Spontaneity, Flaws and the Unfinished (2020).

-Between 2013 and 2020, Zakiewicz was based in New York.
-Named in the New York's top ten artists list for Art511 magazine, 2018, she undertook numerous art residencies, including Mothership NYC, PointB Worklodge and Bill Young's Dance Studio, Soho.
-During her time in the USA Zakiewicz exhibited and performed at venues including The Elizabeth Foundation, NOoSPHERE Arts, Last Frontier NYC, Plaxall Gallery, Itinerant Performing Arts Festival and Satellite Art Show (Miami).
-Zakiewicz co-founded Creatrix Magazine with Jana Astanov in 2019, which she writes for regularly and produced Creatrix Pod, which was a weekly podcast of interviews with female artists, writers and critics with Habib William Kherbek.
+From 2013 to 2020, Zakiewicz was based in New York on an O-1 artist visa.
+In 2018, she was named one of New York’s top ten artists by Art511 Magazine and participated in several artist residencies, including Mothership NYC, PointB Worklodge, and Bill Young’s Dance Studio in Soho.
+During her time in the U.S., she exhibited and performed at venues such as The Elizabeth Foundation, NOoSPHERE Arts, Last Frontier NYC, Plaxall Gallery, the Itinerant Performing Arts Festival, and the Satellite Art Show (Miami).

 ___________________________________________